Coalition of the willing (Iraq War)

-The term coalition of the willing was applied to the US-led Multi-National Force – Iraq, the military command during the 2003 invasion of Iraq and much of the ensuing Iraq War.
+The term coalition of the willing was applied to the United States-led Multi-National Force – Iraq, the military command during the 2003 invasion of Iraq and much of the ensuing Iraq War.
 The coalition was led by the United States.

-Usage over Iraq

 In November 2002, U.S. President George W. Bush, visiting Europe for a NATO summit, declared that "should Iraqi President Saddam Hussein choose not to disarm, the United States will lead a coalition of the willing to disarm him."

 The Bush administration briefly used "coalition of the willing" to refer to the countries who supported, militarily or politically, the 2003 invasion of Iraq and subsequent military presence in post-invasion Iraq.
 The list released by the White House in March 2003 included 46 members.
 In April 2003, the list was updated to include 49 countries, though it was reduced to 48 after Costa Rica objected to its inclusion.
 Of the 48 countries on the list, four contributed troops to the invasion force (the United States, the United Kingdom, Australia and Poland).
 An additional 37 countries provided some number of troops to support military operations after the invasion was complete.

 The list of coalition members provided by the White House included several nations that did not intend to participate in actual military operations.
 Some of them, such as Marshall Islands, Micronesia, Palau and Solomon Islands, did not have standing armies.
-However, through the Compact of Free Association, citizens of the Marshall Islands, Palau and the Federated States of Micronesia are guaranteed US national status and therefore are allowed to serve in the US military.
+However, through the Compact of Free Association, citizens of the Marshall Islands, Palau and the Federated States of Micronesia are allowed to serve in the US military.
 The members of these island nations have deployed in a combined Pacific force consisting of Guamanian, Hawaiian and Samoan reserve units.
 They have been deployed twice to Iraq.
 The government of one country, the Solomon Islands, listed by the White House as a member of the coalition, was apparently unaware of any such membership and promptly denied it.
 According to a 2010 study, the Federated States of Micronesia, the Marshall Islands and Palau (and Tonga and the Solomon Islands to a lesser extent) were all economically dependent on economic aid from the United States, and thus had an economic incentive to join the Coalition of the Willing.

 In December 2008, University of Illinois Professor Scott Althaus reported that he had learned that the White House was editing and back-dating revisions to the list of countries in the coalition.
 Althaus found that some versions of the list had been entirely removed from the record, and that others contradicted one another, as opposed to the procedure of archiving original documents and supplementing them with later revisions and updates.

 By August 2009, all non-U.S./UK coalition members had withdrawn from Iraq.
-As a result, the Multinational Force – Iraq was renamed and reorganized to United States Forces – Iraq as of January 1, 2010.
+As a result, the Multinational Force – Iraq was renamed and reorganized to United States Forces – Iraq as of 1 January 2010.
 Thus the Coalition of the Willing came to an official end.